|Tour start → end dates||Price||Enquire|

 Pangani to Dar es Salaam, Tanzania

-We make our way to Dar es Salaam today, journeying through picturesque landscapes and gorgeous palm trees, nearing the inviting Indian Ocean.
-Our driving time today is extended due to the high amount of traffic that is city-bound, but the sights and sounds of the bustling Dar suburbs will most certainly entertain you.
-Make a point to keep a lookout for the shop-fronts boasting funny catch phrases that are fantastic photographic attractions for most tourists.
-Upon our arrival in Dar es Salaam, we head out to our seaside campsite in order to prepare for our expedition to Zanzibar that following morning.
+We make our way to Dar es Salaam today, through picturesque landscapes and gorgeous palm trees, nearing the warm Indian Ocean.
+Our driving time today is extended due to the high amount of traffic that is city-bound, but the sights and sounds of the bustling Dar suburbs will keep you entertained.
+Keep a lookout for the shop-fronts boasting funny catch phrases.
+Upon our arrival in Dar es Salaam, we head out to our seaside campsite in order to prepare for our departure to Zanzibar the next morning.

 Meals Included: Breakfast, Lunch, Dinner

 Dar es Salaam to Zanzibar

 We are taken to the ‘Spice Island’ via a ferry that departs from Dar es Salaam where we spend the next three evenings.
-Zanzibar is rich in history and was one of the foremost starting points for the majority of East African explorers in their pursuit of new land.
-New fellow travellers may join us here, replacing those who will be leaving us at the end of our Zanzibar expedition.
+Zanzibar is rich in history and was one of the major starting points for the majority of East African explorers in their pursuit of new land.
+New passengers may join us here, replacing those who will be leaving us at the end of our Zanzibar expedition.